12 tips to keep you riding in cold, wet conditions

 • Go around icy patches if you have time and it's safe to do so

-One of the biggest causes of black ice is when a big freeze follows a partial thaw, so that rain water or meltwater is frozen before it can drain off the road completely, leaving a thin layer of transparent ice.
+One of the most common causes of black ice is when a big freeze follows a partial thaw, so rain water or meltwater is frozen before it can drain off the road completely, leaving a thin layer of transparent ice.

-If you’re riding in these conditions, pick your road carefully and stick to those that have been treated.
-Of course, the downside to this is that many councils put a water dispersal agent down with the salt, and after a few days this too can be slippy.
+If you’re riding in these conditions, pick your route carefully and stick to roads that have been treated.
+Of course, the downside to this is that many councils put a water-dispersal agent down with the salt, and after a few days, this can get slippy.

 Black ice or sheets of fine frost can be tricky to spot when you're riding at speed